Sanatan-Shrivastava/Operating-Systems/MultiprogrammingOS-IV.md

 #### Multiprogramming Operating System:

 ## Multiprogramming is not running two processes concurrently.
-It is executing other program if one program is on hold.
+It is executing other program if one program is on hold

 ![MOS](https://www.includehelp.com/operating-systems/images/multiprogramming.jpg)